Frazergunj, Bakkhali, 24 Parganas (S), West Bengal

 It is 125 km by road from Joka tram terminus at the south-western edge of Kolkata.
 The National Highway (NH 117) runs from Kolkata to Diamond Harbour to Kakdwip to Namkhana and ends at Bakkhali.
 The road journey from Joka at the outskirts of Kolkata to Bakkhali takes about 3 - 3.5 hours.

 The nearest rail station is at Namkhana.
 There are regular trains from Sealdah via Lakshmikantapur and Kakdwip to Namkhana.
-From Namkhana station you will get a van rickshaw to reach the place from where you need to cross a narrow creek in a small boat.
-Then from the bus stand one can get buses for Bakkhali which take around 45mins to 1hr.
-The Bakkhali bus stand is very close to all the hotels and just a 5 min walk from the beach.
+From Namkhana station you can get a van rickshaw or walk upto the Namkhana bus stand at the foot of the Bridge.
+From there one can get buses for Bakkhali which will take around 45mins to 1hr.
+Please do ask the bus conductor to drop you off at Hotel Deepak.
+The bus will then drop you off at the Hotel Deepak front entrance gate.